 Using the Edimax EW 7811Un nano-USB adapter with the default rtl8192cu linux driver is terrible.
 It is very unstable, at least with this particular adapter.
 I found a new driver called rtl8xxxu that supports this chipset but it's not enabled by default.
 Unfortunately this driver uses a kernel config parameter to support untested chipsets like mine, but it would take the 240 _years_ to recompile the kernel.
 Instead, I just manually removed the #ifdef CONFIG_RTL8XXXU_UNTESTED when compiling the kernel module.
 I'm not sure how to pass this config option otherwise.
 After installing this and blacklisting rtl8192cu my wireless works great!

-offScreenBase = memorySize/2 as a pure guess
+offScreenBase = memorySize/2

 To disable graphical console set /etc/default/grub:

 The 240X has some extra nessesary options in /etc/xorg.conf:

 I saw a deal on eBay for a 240X 500mhz motherboard and decided to give it a try.
 Installation wasn't very difficult, but after I finished it would not boot.
 Turns out the 240X uses the Intel 440 MX chipset with a hard limit of 256MB memory.
 There are some discussions on the web about desoldering the onboard chips to utilize a single 256MB low density (16 chip) sodimm, but for now I have just put 128MB in it.